-You will set up your own individual programme together with your tutor.
-A programme consists of 11 courses (of 7.5 credits each), one course to prepare you for your graduation project (7.5 credits) and the graduation project itself, which includes your Master’s thesis (30 credits).
-You will take eight courses in your first year:
+At the beginning of the first year, you get to set up your own individual programme with the track coordinator.
+You also choose your specialization from the start.
+A programme consists of 85-90 EC worth of courses, one 5-10 EC course to prepare you for your graduation project and the graduation project itself, which includes your Master’s thesis (30 EC).
+You will take 60 EC worth of courses in your first year.

-The general course component introduces you to the four cornerstones of this field (project management, process management, legal and governance aspects, and collaborative design and engineering), and includes a required course on research methodology.
+The general course component introduces you to the four cornerstones of this field: project management, process management, legal and governance aspects, and collaborative design and engineering.
+It also includes a required course on research methodology.

-Your specialization counts for 30 credits in total, spread over the two years.
-Courses may include:
+Your specialization counts for 35-40 EC in total, spread out over two years.
+Specialization courses may include:

-- Industrialization & Innovation in Construction.
-This course addresses the following industrialization and innovation processes, both in general and with a specific focus on construction: mass customization versus tailor-made solutions, and new developments in industrialization and innovation in construction.
+- Innovation in Construction: this course addresses the following industrialization and innovation processes, both in general and with a specific focus on construction, mass customization versus tailor-made solutions, and new developments in industrialization and innovation in construction.

-- Building Information Modelling and 5D Planning.
-This course will teach you how information from different project management aspects can be integrated to enable multi-cultural, remotely situated project teams to work together.
+- Building Information Modelling and 5D Planning: this course will teach you how to integrate information from different project management aspects in order to enable multicultural, remotely situated project teams to work together.

-- Procurement Strategies & Tendering.
-This course focuses on an important trend in the Dutch construction industry: the increased use of integrated procurement routes by clients, in particular by large public clients.
+- Procurement Strategies & Tendering: this course focuses on an important trend in the Dutch construction industry: the increased use of integrated procurement routes by clients, in particular large public clients.

-More information about the courses can be found in the online education catalogue OSIRIS.
+You can find out more about the courses in our online education catalogue, OSIRIS.

 Find out more about the second year.